raspy135/Qun-mk2/README.md

 ## SD card folder structure

 WAV file can be used by other software.
 Format is mono, 48kHz, 16 bit.
-You can also read WAV file for Granular.
-Acceptable format is the same (48kHz, 16bit).

 ### LOOPER00
 Session data is stored here.
 It includes Looper recording data.